DNA profiling: STR analysis

 Short Tandem Repeat (STR) analysis on a simplified model: First, a DNA sample undergoes polymerase chain reaction with primers targeting certain STRs (which vary in lengths between individuals and their alleles).
 The resultant fragments are separated by size (such as electrophoresis).

-The system of DNA profiling used today is based on polymerase chain reaction (PCR) and uses simple sequences.
+A kind of human genetic variation that is easy to spot as size difference are the short tandem repeats (STR)s, where a very short and simple sequence is repeated many times.
+These kind of sites generate a lot of variation between people because they are "slippery": the DNA polymerase can slip and end up skipping or adding a few copies.
+STR analysis is a specific version of the classical paired-primer PCR fingerprinting, in that the primers are targeting areas with known STR.
+By targeting an area that varies greatly between people, it turns PCR fingerprinting from a species-identification technique used in biology into a family-, even individual-identifying technique usable in forensics.

 From country to country, different STR-based DNA-profiling systems are in use.
 In North America, systems that amplify the CODIS 20 core loci are almost universal, whereas in the United Kingdom the DNA-17 loci system is in use, and Australia uses 18 core markers.

 The true power of STR analysis is in its statistical power of discrimination.
 Because the 20 loci that are currently used for discrimination in CODIS are independently assorted (having a certain number of repeats at one locus does not change the likelihood of having any number of repeats at any other locus), the product rule for probabilities can be applied.
-This means that, if someone has the DNA type of ABC, where the three loci were independent, then the probability of that individual having that DNA type is the probability of having type A times the probability of having type B times the probability of having type C. This has resulted in the ability to generate match probabilities of 1 in a quintillion (1x10^{18}) or more.
+This means that, if someone has the DNA type of ABC, where the three loci were independent, then the probability of that individual having that DNA type is the probability of having type A times the probability of having type B times the probability of having type C. This has resulted in the ability to generate match probabilities of 1 in a quintillion (1 × 10^{18}) or more.
 However, DNA database searches showed much more frequent than expected false DNA profile matches.